-- 1. Drag a window by its tab and do one of the following: - Drop the window onto other existing tabs to add it to that set of tabs. - Drop the window above, below or beside an existing view.
-When you get close to the edge of a view, a black rectangle with a blue background appears, indicating where the view will be inserted.
+- 1. Click and drag the floating view by its tab and do one of the following: - Drop the window over another tab to add it to that set of tabs. - Drop the window above, below or beside an existing view.
+When you get close to the edge of a view, a cyan rectangle appears, indicating where the view will be docked.